 A sweet friend invited me to be a part of a gratitude email accountability group.
 Every day we would email the group a list of all the things we were grateful for that day.
 I wasn’t able to keep up with emailing everyone daily, but I do keep a list in Evernote full of things that I’m grateful for each day.

-Being able to pause and think about all the good things going on in my life (even during a trial) really helps my heart stay in the right attitude.
+Being able to pause and think about all the good things going on in my life (even during a trial) really helps my heart stay with the right attitude.